micro-nova/AmpliPi/docs/DEVELOPING.md

 Thanks for considering developing for AmpliPi.
 We appreciate your support!

 ## Developing on a seperate linux computer
-This allows remote devlopement with the ability to test changes on your AmpliPi
+This allows remote development with the ability to test changes on your AmpliPi
 1. Checkout this repo on a linux based system (a git bash shell on windows works fine as well).
 1. Make changes with your favorite editor, we suggest vscode
 1. Use `scripts/deploy` to deploy the latest software.